Income Protection Insurance For Contractors

 Guaranteed Premiums

-The monthly premium is ‘guaranteed’ to stay at the same level for the policy duration.
+The monthly premium is ‘guaranteed’ to remain the same for the policy term.
 The insurer cannot change the premium level unless the policyholder requests it.

-This premium type can be useful if a policy begins when the policyholder is young and has no medical conditions of note.
+This premium type can be helpful if a policy begins when the policyholder is young and has no medical conditions of note.

 Reviewable premiums